CI Gating for Map Updates

 SCHEMA_PATH = Path("schemas/indoor_map_v2.schema.json")

-MAP_PATH = Path("artifacts/building_a_floor3.json")
+MAP_PATH = Path("artifacts/bldg04_floor3.geojson")

-def validate_schema(data: Dict[str, Any]) -> List[str]:
+def validate_schema(data: dict[str, Any]) -> list[str]:

-"""Validate against strict indoor map JSON schema."""
+"""Validate the FeatureCollection against the indoor-map JSON schema."""

-with open(SCHEMA_PATH, "r") as f:
+with open(SCHEMA_PATH, "r", encoding="utf-8") as fh:

-schema = json.load(f)
+schema = json.load(fh)

 validator = jsonschema.Draft202012Validator(schema)

-errors = []
+errors: list[str] = []

 for error in validator.iter_errors(data):